8 Exciting Reasons Data Analytics Will Ignite Your Career In 2024

 Data Analyst vs. Data Scientist

-• Data analysts focus on interpreting and visualising data to provide insights and inform business decisions.
+• Data Analysts: Focus on interpreting and visualising data to provide insights for business decisions.
+They typically use tools like SQL, Excel, and data visualisation software.

-• Data scientists focus on developing and testing complex statistical models and algorithms to identify patterns and make predictions.
+• Data Scientists: Develop and test complex statistical models and algorithms.
+They often use programming languages such as Python or R, along with machine learning techniques, to identify patterns and make predictions.

 Data Analytics